cutandjoin/cutandjoin.github.io/index.md

 ### Version 1.0.0.0 - Dec 21, 2019
 ### Version 2.0.0.0 - Jun 28, 2025
-### Version 2.2.2.0 - Sep 21, 2025
+### Version 2.2.3.0 - Oct 05, 2025
-- Improved the graph display on the waveform screen
+- Improved the display on the main screen
-- Fixed several minor bugs
+- Improved the efficiency of several operations